Skip to main content

 2. Judge — A judge agent reviews all candidate solutions and selects the best one.

-3. Reward — Each solver receives a reward based on whether its solution is correct.
+3. Score — Each solver receives a reward based on whether its solution is correct.
 The judge receives a reward based on whether it selected a correct answer.

-4. Return — The workflow packages everything into an Episode that the trainer uses to update the policy.
+4. Return — The flow packages everything into an Episode that the trainer uses to update the policy.

-During training, this runs for K rollouts per task, producing K x N solver trajectories and K judge trajectories — giving the RL algorithm plenty of signal to learn from.
+During training, this runs for K rollouts per task, producing K × N solver trajectories and K judge trajectories — giving the RL algorithm plenty of signal to learn from.

 A quick look at rLLM’s data model